Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: AllWeatherNight Dataset

-\textbf{Impact of Illumination-Aware Synthesis.} To demonstrate the effectiveness of the proposed illumination-aware degradation generation, we analyze four different synthetic image variants of nighttime scenes (showcased in Figure~\ref{visual_dataset}).
-Ten volunteers are first recruited to rank image quality along three dimensions (\ie, authenticity, lighting complexity and task relevance).
-As illustrated in Figure~\ref{four_datasets2}, the combination of illumination-aware weather and flare achieves the best human preference.
-We evaluate whether training with our illumination-aware synthesized data improves image restoration performance in real-world scenarios.
-Figure~\ref{four_datasets1} demonstrates that four representative models~\cite{LWGWSCVPR2023,RAMITCVPR2024,SCVPR2024} trained with our synthesized data exhibit clear and consistent improvements.
-The images synthesized using our illumination-aware generation method not only exhibit greater visual realism, but also encourage models to disentangle these complex degradations, thereby enhancing restoration capabilities in challenging nighttime scenarios.

-\textbf{Dataset Statistics.} Overall, we synthesize 8,000 nighttime images for model training, covering both multi- and single-degradation scenarios with varying scales, directions, patterns and intensities.
-As summarized in Figure~\ref{dataset_num}, the test dataset comprises two subsets (\ie, synthetic and real-world subsets), each containing 1,000 images.
-The synthetic subset evaluates models across seven scenes, comprising both compound and single degradations.
-The real-world subset is categorized into four types of adverse weather conditions, enabling model evaluation in natural scenarios.
+\textbf{Dataset Statistics.} Overall, we synthesize 8,000 nighttime training images, covering multiple weather with varying scales, directions, patterns and intensities.
+As summarized in Fig.~\ref{dataset_num}, the test dataset comprises synthetic and real-world subsets, each containing 1,000 images for model evaluation.